ZIFON/Admins/README.md

 # Admins
-This plugin allows you to view the admins on the network, and the main admins of the server
+This plugin allows you to view online admins and main project administrators